 The Eligible Own Funds value to meet the SCR is obtained from Basic Own Funds, to which Ancillary Own Funds that are recognised and approved by the regulator and subject to eligibility constraints are added.
-There are no restrictions on the availability of the Company's Own Funds other than to meet the MCR and SCR dictated by the Directive and subsequent Delegated Acts and implementing technical standards issued by EIOPA.
+There are no restrictions on the availability of the Company's Own Funds other than to meet the MCR and SCR dictated by the Directive and subsequent Delegated Acts and implementing technical standards issued by ElOPA.

-The Company's Equity as reported in its audited financial statements was €39,537k compared to Own Funds on a Solvency II basis of €40,662k.
+The Company's Equity as reported in its audited financial statements was €32,532 compared to Own Funds on a Solvency II basis of €33,309.

-During the year the Company's Own Funds have increased by €11,550k to €40,662k.
-No dividends were proposed or paid during 2021 by the Company to its parent.
-There are no foreseeable dividends as at 31 December 2021.
+During the year the Company's Own Funds have decreased by \in (7,353) to \in 33,309.
+A dividend of \in 6,500 was paid during 2022 by the Company to its parent.
+There are no foreseeable dividends as at 31 December 2022.